-It seems that you have a reservoir of imagination and perhaps intuitive wisdom, which you are already tapping into.
-This may come at a personal cost, in the form of "what-ifs," concerns and maybe even fears.
-But if you find ways learn to trust your intuition, you will flourish further and enjoy it more.
-This, complemented with your strategic thinking, will maximize your achievements for the benefit of all.
+If you can identify some of these creative and playful moments, in them you have a reservoir of imagination available to tap into.
+This can help you complement your strategic thinking and maximize your achievements for the benefit of all.

 Resilience is based on constant creativity, innovation, and experimentation.
 When we neglect the non-rational wisdom we have in us, our solutions are missing critical information, and may create negative impacts on the ecosystem and society.